evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_43_4MATIC_SUV/_index.md

 Mercedes-AMG EQE 43 4MATIC SUV has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 154 mm, and the max is 204 mm.
+The minimum ground clearance is 154 mm, and the maximum is 204 mm.

 ### Steering